 The incorporations mentioned above are often used for lightweight businesses.
 When your business needs real “substance” or rent an office space to hire staff, you go to the DMCC.

-The Dubai Multi Commodities Centre Free Zone is better known as Jumeirah Lakes Towers (JLT).
-Here you can easily rent an office space in a luxurious building in any size you want.
+The Dubai Multi Commodities Centre Free Zone is located at an area better known as Jumeirah Lakes Towers (JLT).
+Here you can easily rent an office space of any size you want, in a luxurious building.

 This free zone is very innovative and most services like visa applications and incorporation can be done online via a revolutionary online members portal.

-Having said that, the process of setting up this type of company require a lot of different steps.
+Having said that, the process of setting up this type of company requires a number of different steps and visits to the free zone.
 Our experience is that the set-up takes a couple of weeks at least.
-Also, the costs are significantly higher than the other Free Zone options.
-You will be required to hire an office space or flexidesk and open a bank account and deposit the share capital during the incorporation process.
+Also, the costs are significantly higher than the other Free Zone options especially since you are required to hire an office space or flexi-desk in JLT.

-We can identify for you which free zone to choose.
+We can help you identify which free zone to choose!

 You might also be interested in the following:

-Six Things You Have To Understand Before Setting Up A Business In Dubai
+Things To Know About Starting A Business In Dubai

 Visit the RAK Offshore and Dubai free zone